John Steven Sutherland: Beginnings

 John Sutherland was discovered Mickey Mouse Club casting director Matt Casella, as John shined through thousands of hopefuls throughout the United States to land a role on a Disney Channel television show.
 John relocated to New York City after performing and training in over 15 regional theater productions in Ohio.
 John was cast for a feature role in episodes of NBC crime drama “Law and Order”.

 In the boy band B3 (2001-2004)

-In 2001.
-John Sutherland became a founding member of the boy band B3 alongside Timothy Andrew Cruz (Tim Cruz) and Rod Michael.
+In 2001, Sutherland became a founding member of the boy band B3 alongside Timothy Andrew Cruz (Tim Cruz) and Rod Michael.
 When Michael left by end of 2002, he was replaced by Blair Madison Late.
 B3 was successful in Europe particularly Germany and were signed to BMG (in Germany).
-Their biggest hit was "I.O.I.O.", a cover of a Bee Gees song that was #4 in Germany in 2002 and was in charts in many European and Asian countries (including Austria, Switzerland, Poland, Hungary, the Czech Republic, Thailand).
+Their biggest hit was "I.O.I.O.", a cover of a Bee Gees song that was number 4 in Germany in 2002 and was in charts in many European and Asian countries (including Austria, Switzerland, Poland, Hungary, the Czech Republic, Thailand).
 Their first album First went gold in Germany.